efredericks/CloudAppsDev/_posts/3-ServerlessTechnologies.md

 ## Serverless Functions

-A *serverless* function effectively is just a function call you make to a remote server.
+A *serverless* function is really just a function call you make to a remote server.
 The nifty thing here is that you don't have to worry about the whole pesky *setting up a machine to run that function* type of concern.
 You simply reference an API endpoint of some sort (e.g., an HTTP call, a RESTful call, a pub/sub trigger, etc.) and then receive data.

 > *External video (1:37)*: [A Google Intro to Cloud Functions](https://youtu.be/1r3vMYywNLk)